Topological comparison theorems for Bredon motivic cohomology: Comparing motivic and topological Bredon cohomology over R

-is an isomorphism for every $a+p\leq b+q$ and a monomorphism for $a+p=b+q+1$. \end{proposition} \begin{proof} It suffices to consider the case of a quasi-projective $X$ by the same argument as in the second half of \aref{prop:free}.
+\end{proposition} \begin{proof} It suffices to consider the case of a quasi-projective $X$ by the same argument as in the second half of \aref{prop:free}.
 It also suffices to consider the case $A=\Z/2$ by the same argument as in \aref{prop:free}, using an obvious variant of \aref{prop:mtwo}.